ibm-cloud-docs/databases-for-postgresql/howto-managing-connections.md

 If your deployment reaches the connection limit or you are having trouble connecting to your deployment and suspect that a high number of connections is a problem, disconnect all of the connections to your deployment.

 In the UI, on the _Settings_ tab, there is a button to `End connections` to your deployment.
-Use caution, as it disrupts anything that is connected to your deployment.
+Use caution, because it disrupts anything that is connected to your deployment.

 The CLI command to end connections to the deployment is: